macleodsawyer/macleodsawyer/_posts/2015-06-01-watch-shia-labeouf-scream-at-you-for-a-solid-minute-to-just-do-it.md

 ---
-title: Watch Shia Labeouf scream at you for a solid minute to 'just do it'.
+title: Watch Shia LaBeouf scream at you for a solid minute to 'just do it'.
 image: 'shia.jpg'
 layout: post
 ---